UQ-BIOL3014/uqbinfpy/README.rst

-The UQ BIOL3014 Advanced Bioinformatics Sequence Library (uqbinfpy)
+The UQ BIOL3014 Bioinformatics Sequence Library (uqbinfpy)
 ===================================================================

 Unless stated otherwise this code was written by Mikael Bodén (m.boden_AT_uq.edu.au).
+Nick Hughes wrote the barebone version, and most of the web services.
+Many others have contributed.
 For use/redistribution outside of UQ please ask for permission.

 Quickstart guide